VirgilSecurity/virgil-ratchet-x/README.md

 let encryptedMessage = ratchetMessage.serialize()
 ```

-**Important**: Also, you need to store session after operations that change the session's state (encrypt, decrypt), therefore if the session already exists in storage, it will be overwritten
+**Important**: You need to store the session after operations that change the session's state (encrypt, decrypt), therefore if the session already exists in storage, it will be overwritten

 ### Decrypt the initial message

-After Alice generated and stored the chat session, Bob also has to:
+After Alice generates and stores the chat session, Bob also has to:
 - start the chat session by running the `startNewSessionAsReceiver` function
 - decrypt the encrypted message using the using the `decrypt` SDK function